-The workshop is open to members every Wednesday, Thursday, Friday and the first weekend of every month (daytimes only).
+The workshop is open to members every Wednesday, Thursday, Friday and the first weekend of every month both Saturday and Sunday, and usually a couple of other Saturday each month.
+The workshop is only open daytimes.
 There is no formal teaching but there are people around to advise.
 Tools and wood are provided.

 Membership of our cooperative is open to anyone who: